 Content Warning: this article deals with drugs and mental health, which may be triggering for some readers.

-Willaims died by suicide at the age of 63 on August 2014 after severe ongoing depression and Lewy body dementia, which had been previously misdiagnosed as Parkinson’s disease.
+Willaims died by suicide at the age of 63 in August 2014 after severe ongoing depression.

 MENTAL HEALTH DISCLAIMER: If you or anyone you know needs help: Lifeline — 13 11 14; MensLine Australia — 1300 789 978; BeyondBlue — 1300 224 636; Suicide Call Back Service — 1300 659 467; Headspace — 1800 650 890; Kids Helpline — 1800 551 800